chrisambatti/React---ColorPicker/README.md

-# Color Picker Project with ReactJS
+Color Picker Project with ReactJS

-## Description
+Description
 This project is a simple color picker application built using ReactJS.
-It allows users to select colors from a palette and see the selected color's hexadecimal code.
+It allows users to select colors from a palette and create a gradient background by specifying the degree of the gradient and the colors to be included.

 Features
-- Choose colors from a palette
+- Choose colors from a palette to create a gradient background.
-- Display the hexadecimal code of the selected color
+- Adjust the degree of the gradient to control its angle.
-- Easy to use and intuitive user interface
+- Real-time preview of the gradient background.
+- Easy-to-use interface.
  Installation
 To run this project locally, follow these steps:

 1. Clone this repository to your local machine: